WoCUG/user-group-resources/README.md

-# user-group-resources
+# Curated list of resources by Wikimedia Community User Group Cameroon.

-Repo with the link of every single work done and put online by the Wikimedia Community User Group Cameroon.
-It will be a curated list of the UG resources to share with others.
+Repository consists of curated list of links of every single work done and put online by the Wikimedia Community User Group Cameroon.
+This will be a very useful resource for newbies, interested persons and more...